-simon.utils.update_nested_keys(original, updates)
+simon.utils.update\nested\keys (original, updates)

-Updates keys within nested dictionaries.
+Update keys within nested dictionaries.

-This method simulates merging two dictionaries.
+This function simulates merging two dictionaries.
 It allows specific keys within a dictionary or nested dictionary without overwriting the the entire dictionary.

 If either original or updates is not a dictionary, a TypeError will be raised.